 We realise if we can breed poll rams with the same tops to culls ratios as our elite horned rams, we will have a very marketable item.
 It is going to be a slow process and we know it is not going to happen overnight, but the challenge is there.
 If we keep the same strict visual protocols in place we will start to make good genetic gains as we are continuing to use the best poll genetics in the industry.

-We have started showing and selling poll rams in 2014 in the housed sections and have had some exciting early results so far albeit with the one ram.
+We have started showing and selling poll rams in 2014 in the housed sections and have had some exciting results so far.
 N191 was judged Ultimate Ram of the Year at the 2014 New England Merino Field Days and then went on to be awarded the Champion Fine Wool August Shorn Ram at The Sydney Royal Easter Show in April, Reserve Champion in Bendigo, and Champion Fine Wool Poll at Dubbo (below).

 N191 also won the Production class at Dubbo with his fleece weighing 14.3 kg (of 17.5 micron wool) while his bodyweight was 137 kg with a 42.5 cm eye muscle area.